TomerFi/alexa_skill_ask_my_pc/README.md

 Inside the *web-app* tag add the content from the file [*servlet_mapping.xml*](servlet_mapping.xml) I've added to this project.</br>
 If you want to change the url pattern before coping the content, you can, just write down your selected pattern for later use.

-#### Constructing our endpoint url
+##### Constructing our endpoint url
 Now, before we can create our skill interface with alexa, lets prepare our endpoint url.
 The endpoint url will constructed like this:
-- the protocol we defined in our tom connector: *'https://'*
+- the protocol we've defined in our tom connector: *https://*
-- the dns name we got from NOIP: *'mydomainname.whatever'*
+- the dns name we got from NOIP: *mydomainname.whatever*
-- the port we've forwarded on our router: *':443'*
+- the port we've forwarded on our router: *:443*
-- the url pattern we've mapped to our servlet: *'/askmypc'* The end result will be: *https://mydomainname.whatever:443/askmypc*
+- the url pattern we've mapped to our servlet: */askmypc*</br>
+The end result will be something like: *https://mydomainname.whatever:443/askmypc*</br>
+This is your endpoint url, write it down and lets set up our skill interface.

+### Creating our skill
+#### Setting up a skill interface with alexa

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel